When in Maui, Hawaii, you'll want to rent a car. Public transportation is weak at best, and the island is too big to explore without a car.

 You have many options to choose from when you reserve a Hawaii car rental.

 MauiRoadsters.com (808) 339-6204 (Porsche)

 Aloha Rents 1-800-440-7029

-These companies are wholesalers that can get your Hawaii car rental at a negotiated rate.
-We find that these companies offer the best prices for car rentals.
+These companies are wholesalers that can get your car rental at a negotiated rate.

 You can either rent directly through the main car rental companies (below), or rent through a third party who carries negotiated rates for all of these companies.
 We suggest going through the third party carriers due to there often lower discounted rates (above).
 These companies negotiate lower rates for a certain amount of cars to get them rented.
 Above is a list of these different 3rd party Maui car rental companies.

 The car rental companies above offer competitive rates for the following rental cars.